 What are The Nature Conservancy and other partners doing to help Tennessee's forests?

 The Nature Conservancy brings national expertise in modern firewood policies and practices.
 That's why the National Park Service asked us to help them protect the Great Smoky Mountains National Park.

 First, we are making it easier for campers to purchase heat-treated firewood in and around the Great Smoky Mountains National Park (click the map above).
 Meanwhile, we are also working with other park managers across the state to improve their firewood practices.
-We are also helping people understand how they can play pivotal role in the conserving our beautiful parks and forests by adopting safe firewood practices.
+In addition, we are helping people understand how they can play a pivotal role in conserving our beautiful parks and forests by adopting safe firewood practices.

 Here's how you can help:

 - Make the switch to heat-treated firewood.
 Stores at each of the major campgrounds in the Smokies already have heat-treated firewood for sale.
 To find other locations near Smokies campgrounds that sell heat-treated firewood click this link for a map of heat-treated firewood vendors in the Smoky Mountains.

 - Learn about the threat.
 Visit the Don't Move Firewood website for a wealth of information, including state-by-state updates on pest quarantines and threats, videos, insect identification, and ways you can help stop the spread of these and other destructive pests.